SegaraRai/upsclr-server/README.md

 # Upsclr Server

-A server for upscaling images using various AI-powered plugins.
+A server for upscaling images using various plugins.

 ## Features